-Suppose we apply \cref{lemma:streaming_simp_square}, and it yields a set of simple squares $\mathcal{R}$.
-We proceed to evaluate the cost of the DP subproblems associated with each simple square.
+Suppose we applied \cref{lemma:streaming_simp_square} to obtain a set of simple squares $\mathcal{R}$.
+We proceed to evaluate the cost of subproblems associated with each simple square.
 Fix a simple square $R \in \mathcal{R}$.
-We next describe how to evaluate the cost for every subproblem associated with $R$, in a streaming manner.
+We next describe how to evaluate the cost for every subproblem associated with $R$, in streaming.

 Suppose we are to evaluate the cost of a subproblem $(R, A, f, \Pi)$.
 Since $R$ is known, we have access to $\cell(R)$, and hence, we can enumerate the connectivity between the cells, which is a partition of $\cell(R)$, on-the-fly without maintaining other information about the input.
-Similarly, we can check the compatibility of the partition of cells with the $f$ constraint, since the constraint only concerns the information about $A$ and the partition.
+(Note that, by \Cref{thm:dp_struct}, there are at most $O(\eps^{-1})$ components inside $R$, so we only consider partitions of $\cell(R)$ with at most $O(\eps^{-1})$ parts.)
+We can also check the compatibility of the partition of cells with the $f$ constraint, since the constraint only concerns the information about $A$ and the partition.
+Then, to check the compatibility of the partition of cells with $\Pi$, we need to compute the set of colors $\mathcal{C}_{R'} \subseteq \mathcal{C}$ that a cell $R'$ intersects.

-Then, when we check the compatibility of the partition of cells with $\Pi$, in the offline setting we need to compute the set of colors $\mathcal{C}_{R'} \subseteq \mathcal{C}$ that a cell $R'$ intersects.
-However, we note that computing this set $\mathcal{C}_{R'}$ is difficult in the streaming setting, even if there is only one color $C$.
+However, computing this set $\mathcal{C}_{R'}$ is difficult in the streaming setting, even if there is only one color $C$.
 Indeed, testing whether color $C$ has an intersection with cell $R'$ can be immediately reduced to the INDEX problem (see e.g.\ \cite{KushilevitzNisan97} or \cref{sec:lb} for the definition), which implies an $\Omega(n)$ space bound, where $n$ is the number of points of color $C$.
 Therefore, we need to modify the offline algorithm, and only test the intersection approximately.